 Best Speakeasies San Diego

 Credit: Black X Marketing

-Start with the California-coastal vibe of Beeside Balcony, stay a while and get a little deeper with a stop at The Hive.
-Once you’ve found the hidden door, step into the ‘20s-style space that draws inspiration from the Prohibition period, from decor to drinks.
-We suggest you stay on-theme and order the Honey Rush, a simple yet delicious mix of Evan Williams bourbon, lemon and honey.
+Start with the California-coastal vibe of Beeside Balcony, stay a while and get a little deeper with a stop at The Honey Pot Lounge.
+Once you’ve found the hidden door, step into the ā€˜20s-style space that draws inspiration from the Prohibition period, from decor to drinks.
+We suggest you stay on-theme and order the Lavender Bee’s Knees with butterfly pea flower-infused gin, house-made lavender honey and lemon.
 Catch live music on select nights as well, from DJs to live bands!
 Keep up with their Instagram for the most up-to-date information.

 Location: La Jolla

-The Space Pad
+The Space PadĀ

+Best Speakeasies San Diego